Sitcoms in the United States: 1980s

-Another popular sitcom was Blossom, which ran from 1990 to 1995 on NBC, starring future The Big Bang Theory star Mayim Bialik.The Fresh Prince of Bel-Air was a sitcom which ran from 1990 to 1996.
+1990s

+Seinfeld, which originally ran for nine seasons on NBC from 1989 to 1998, led the Nielsen ratings in seasons six and nine, and finished among the top two (with NBC's ER) every year from 1994 to 1998.
+In 2002, TV Guide named Seinfeld the greatest television program of all time.
+In 1997, the episodes "The Boyfriend" and "The Parking Garage" were respectively ranked numbers 4 and 33 on TV Guides 100 Greatest Episodes of All Time, and in 2009, "The Contest" was ranked No. 1 on the same magazine's list of TV's Top 100 Episodes of All Time.
+E! named it the "number 1 reason the '90s ruled."
+In 2013, the Writers Guild of America named Seinfeld the No. 2 Best Written TV Series of All Time (second to The Sopranos).
+That same year, Entertainment Weekly named it the No. 3 best TV series of all time and TV Guide ranked it at No. 2.The Fresh Prince of Bel-Air was a sitcom which ran from 1990 to 1996.
 The series stars Will Smith as a fictionalized version of himself, a street-smart teenager from West Philadelphia who is sent to move in with his wealthy aunt and uncle in their Bel Air mansion after getting into a fight on a local basketball court.
 It became one of the popular sitcoms during the 1990s, despite only one Emmy nomination and moderately positive critical reception.Friends, which originally aired on NBC from 1994 to 2004, received acclaim throughout its run, becoming one of the most popular television shows of all time.
 The series was nominated for 62 Primetime Emmy Awards, winning the Outstanding Comedy Series award in 2002 for its eighth season.
 The show ranked no. 21 on TV Guide's 50 Greatest TV Shows of All Time and no. 5 on Empire magazine's The 50 Greatest TV Shows of All Time.
 In 1997, the episode "The One with the Prom Video" was ranked no. 100 on TV Guide's 100 Greatest Episodes of All-Time.
 In 2013, Friends ranked no. 24 on the Writers Guild of America's 101 Best Written TV Series of All Time and no. 28 on TV Guide's 60 Best TV Series of All Time.
 In 2014, the series was ranked by Mundo Estranho the Best TV Series of All Time.Frasier, with five wins in its first five seasons, set the record for most consecutive Emmy awards for Outstanding Comedy Series, a record that has since been matched by Modern Family.
 The series holds the record for most total Emmy wins, 37, shattering the record of 29 which had been set by The Mary Tyler Moore Show.
 Frasier is considered the most successful spin-off series in television history, beginning its run one season after Cheers went off the air, where the character of Frasier Crane had been appearing for nine years.
 Frasier ran from 1993 to 2004.